ZobeBryant/ITMO-HDU-Computational-Process-Organization/src/lab3/ReadMe.md

 **6.contribution summary for each group member:**

-​	ZhaoQingbiao: Write "fz_cli_core" and "test fz_cli".
+​	ZhaoQingbiao: Write "fz_cli".

-​	FanXulin: Write "trace" , the ReadMe and test "trace".
+​	FanXulin: Write "fz_cli_test" and "ReadMe".

 **7.explanation of taken design decisions and analysis:**

 ```
-Python Fz is a library for creating CLIs from absolutely any Python object.
+Python fz_cli is a library for creating CLIs from absolutely any Python object.

-You can call Fz on any Python object:
-functions, classes, modules, objects, lists, tuples, etc.

-Python Fz turns any Python object into a command line interface.
+Python fz_cli turns any Python object into a command line interface.
-Simply call the Fz function as your main method to create a CLI.
+Simply call the fz_cli function as your main method to create a CLI.

-When using Fz to build a CLI, your main method includes a call to Fz.
+When using fz_cli to build a CLI, your main method includes a call to Fz.
 Eg:

+@cli.command(Option("","","",""))
-def main(argv):
+def test(argv):
-  fz_cli.fz(Component)
+	print("This is for a test!")

 ```

 **8.work demonstration:**